Self-actualising & Non-directive

 Trying out new ways of being

 CBT works with conscious processes & focuses on thoughts & behaviours in the here & now.
 When you feel anxious, you may often have accompanying negative thoughts which, over time, may develop into quite fixed 'faulty thinking styles' or 'thinking errors'.
 CBT is the most researched & widely used clinical approach for a variety of mental health problems.

 Existential Therapy places emphasis on the human condition as a whole & is interested in how human beings live & make sense of their lives given the limitations of what it is to be human.
 Emotional & psychological difficulties are viewed as inner conflict caused by an individual's confrontation with the givens of existence.
 One of the principal existential questions & one which is addressed in therapy is "How can I understand & make something meaningful of my life, knowing that ultimately I cannot control the world around me, & in the awareness that time is always ticking away?"

 When words are not enough

 Fundamentally, Creative Counselling combines core talking therapy approaches such as CBT & Person-Centred with creative interventions.
 For example, working with symbols, drawing, clay, sand trays, therapy cards & more to give expression, movement, a voice, a shape, a symbol, a metaphor & colour to a client's experience - bringing it to life in a way that often words alone can't do.

 Taking therapy outdoors

 Walking therapy has the advantages of both walking outdoors & counselling.
 It can be calming, soothing & liberating; people can often feel better immediately because of it.
-Now that better weather is returning, I am recommencing talking therapy where we meet outside my office & head to Victoria Park or the Olympic Park.
-Note, 2 in-person/Zoom sessions are a pre-requisite to Walk & Talk Therapy to see if it's a suitable approach for you.
+We meet outside my office & head to Victoria Park or the Olympic Park.
+Note, x2 in-person/Zoom sessions are a pre-requisite to Walk & Talk Therapy to allow us to see if it's a suitable approach for you.